osu-cass/working-waterfronts-mobile/source/index.rst

 	.. image:: detailview.png

 	Here in the code we add the **vendor information block** and the **vendor's items list** in the Detail view.
-Then in the controller we get a info item depending on the list item we select, this item is sent to the info page.
+Then in the controller we get an info item depending on the list item we select, this item is sent to the info page.

 	.. literalinclude:: ../app/view/Detail.js
 		:lines: 31-52, 65-69, 80-83